AndersonParisotto/AndersonParisotto/README.md

     CSS 🎨
     PHP 💻

-I am continuously learning to enhance my abilities in these languages for web development.
+I am continuously learning to enhance my abilities in web development.
 If you're looking for a dedicated and enthusiastic collaborator for projects, feel free to get in touch!